ZuriCodingPaw/condingpaw.dev/content/Posts/homunculus.md

 ## afterthought

-probably this is to much, probably i should simplify this idea, percolate it more and create something more achievable... tho i like it as is. more posts to come hopefully.
+probably this is too much, probably i should simplify this idea, percolate it more, and create something more achievable... tho i like it as is. more posts to come hopefully.

 ![homunculus 2](/posts/homunculus/homunculus-2.jpg)